Est. time: 10 min.

 The punch line?
 Sometimes situations that seem irreversible actually aren't.
 It's just that we're so involved emotionally we can't see a way out.
 That's when we need a fresh perspective from a friend or colleague who's more daring than we are ourselves.

 There's a postscript to this particular case.
 The David here is the comic Larry David, who later became the fabulously successful producer of Seinfeld and then the creator and star of Curb Your Enthusiasm.
 The real life neighbor who advised him to act as though his tantrum never happened became the model for Jerry Seinfeld's fictional neighbor, Kramer.
 If this story seems familiar, maybe it's because Larry David later exploited it as a gag in one of the Seinfeld shows he later created.

 Coping successfully with tense moments in negotiations requires self-awareness.
 On one level that means knowing your own hot button; that is, other people's actions and statements that could provoke you to respond in a way that is contrary to your own interests.
-It might be a particular insult or it could be a series of dismissive remarks that betray a lack of respect.
-It is important to note first stirrings of irritation or resentment, so that you address the matter constructively before your self-control is diminished.
-And you might calmly decide that it's not worth responding to the provocation.
+The trigger might be a particular insult or it could be a series of dismissive remarks that betray a lack of respect.
+When you’re provoked, it is important to note first stirrings of irritation or resentment, so that you address the matter constructively before your self-control is diminished.
+And you might calmly decide that it's not worth responding to aggressive behavior.